thomas-roos/aws-greengrass-lite/docs/design/executable/recipe-runner.md

 first time installation process.

-`recipe-runner` will use the provided selected lifecycle section and use `execvpe` to execute the argument provided lifecycle section as a bash script.
+`recipe-runner` will use the provided selected lifecycle section and use `execvp` to execute the argument provided lifecycle section as a bash script.
 It will also forward any environment variables set during runtime.
-As a side effect it will create a temporary bash script file with all the gg-recipe variables replaced with appropriate actual values from the global config and then use will provide the newly created script file to `execvpe`.
+As a side effect it will create a temporary bash script file with all the gg-recipe variables replaced with appropriate actual values from the global config and then use will provide the newly created script file to `execvp`.